 It also included in 2008 an in-show plug for açaí berry juice, which is endorsed by several stars of the show, including Steve Burton, whose character drinks the juice when ill and immediately feels better.
 Behind-the-scenes rumors suggest this was written into the story without ABC's permission and caused the show to lose Tropicana as a sponsor.
 It also became a latter annoyance for ABC as this "endorsement" was used on obnoxious Web ads (i.e., the "one weird old trick" ad showing a badly drawn woman with a massive muffin top) faking news sites claiming that ABC News, Oprah and other news organizations endorsed açaí products, when in truth they were mentioned either in passing, in segments telling you not to buy the product, or not at all.

-During the mid-'90s, the ABC network was bought by the Walt Disney Company.
-In doing so, Disney had most, if not all, of their current shows make episodes that involved their characters going on a vacation toWalt Disney World (even if Disneyland was closer to a show's setting (like Full House, based in San Francisco), or if such a trip would normally be outside the characters' budget (like Roseanne and maybe Family Matters).
+In 1995, the ABC network was bought by the Walt Disney Company.
+In doing so, Disney had most, if not all, of their current shows make episodes that involved their characters going on a vacation toWalt Disney World.
+Even if Disneyland is closer to a show's setting (like Full House, based in San Francisco), or if such a trip would normally be outside the characters' budget (like Roseanne and maybe Family Matters).
 Most did them without complaint and simply moved on.
-However, there was one revolt.
-The cast and crew of Roseanne didn't like being forced to make an hour-long Disney World commercial (it was a two-parter, but they didn't reach Disney World until part 2.)
-A little while later, they make an episode that is a thinly-veiled and scathingTake That! against them.
-In it, David gets a job at an amusement park called Edelweiss Gardens, where the brainwashing and conformity jokes come fast and hard (they also give the entire park a German theme with a Hans the Hare mascot, superficially a parody of Busch Gardens, but still adding in some unsettling Nazi overtones.
+However, there was one Writer Revolt.
+The cast and crew of Roseanne didn't like being forced to make an hour-long Disney World commercial (it's a two-parter, but they don't reach Disney World until part 2), so the very next episode was a thinly-veiled and scathingTake That! against them.
+In it, David gets a job at an amusement park called Edelweiss Gardens, where the brainwashing and conformity jokes come fast and hard.
+They also give the entire park a German theme with a Hans the Hare mascot, superficially a parody of Busch Gardens, but still adding in some unsettling Nazi overtones.
 To drive the point in further, the episode was titled "Springtime for David".

-Jack Bauer and associates will always drive the model of car that is their main sponsor for that season, while villains will drive other brands.
+Jack Bauer and associates always drive the model of car that is the main sponsor for that season, while villains will drive other brands.
 It has often been commented that you can tell whether a character is actually a spy based on whether he's driving a Ford or not.
 (Note that in the one season Toyota is the show's main sponsor, and the Fords are driven by bad guys.)